logiqai/docs/integrations/ibm-qradar.md

 # IBM QRadar

-LOGIQ.AI App extenson for IBM QRadar provides an easy way to pull data from IBM QRadar.
+Apica Ascent App extension for IBM QRadar provides an easy way to pull data from IBM QRadar.

 Have the following information ready to configure your IBM QRadar App Extension.